Drachenhorn-Team/Drachenhorn/README.md

 Anyone can held if he/she wants to.
 I really appreciate any help.
 Just fork it and create Pull-Request when finished.

-*But please wait for Version 0.1.0.0 for me to establish basic behaviour.*
+*But please wait for Version [0.1.0](https://github.com/lightlike/Drachenhorn/milestone/1) for me to establish basic behavior.*